isomerpages/nlb-eyeonasia/_india-know-working/05-innovation-india.md

 [**Release of the White Paper on India as an Innovation Economy - Role of IP and ICT**](https://ebtc-project.eu/index.php/communication/press-corner/press-releases/327-press-release-other/508-release-of-the-white-paper-on-india-as-an-innovation-economy-role-of-ip-and-ict){:target="_blank"}

-This White Paper discussed how India can enhance its global positioning as an innovation hub, bring in investment technology and create quality jobs through well-defined roadmaps/strategies and partnership with the European Union (EU), its Member States and European institutes.
+This White Paper by the European Business and Technology Centre discusses how India can enhance its global positioning as an innovation hub, bring in investment technology and create quality jobs through well-defined roadmaps/strategies and partnership with the European Union (EU), its Member States and European institutes.

 <img src="/images/resources/Article 3.jpg" style="width:180px;" />

 [**IPO Journal – The official journal of the India Patent Office**](http://www.ipindia.nic.in/journal-patents.htm){:target="_blank"}

-The IPO journal details various patents that are applied in India every week.
-Archives up to the year 2007 are available.
+*IPO Journal* details the various patents that are applied in India every week.
+Archives up to the year of 2007 are available.

 <img src="/images/resources/Article 4.jpg" style="width:180px;" />

 [**India Innovation Growth Programme 2.0**](http://www.indiainnovates.in/){:target="_blank"}

-In 2007, the India Innovation Growth Programme (IIGP) was launched as a public-private partnership between Government of India’s Department of Science & Technology and Lockheed Martin Corporation with the aim to build an innovation pipeline in India.
-Since then, the initiative has been revamped with an additional partner, Tata Trusts, and rebranded as IIGP 2.0 in line with the Government of India’s push towards start-ups focussing on innovations with strong societal impact and cutting edge industrial innovations.
+In 2007, the India Innovation Growth Programme (IIGP) was launched as a public-private partnership between the Government of India’s Department of Science & Technology and Lockheed Martin Corporation with the aim of building an innovation pipeline in India.
+Since then, the initiative has been revamped with an additional partner, Tata Trusts, and rebranded as IIGP 2.0 in line with the Government of India’s push towards start-ups focusing on innovations with strong societal impact and cutting edge industrial innovations.